-Judgments are made publicly available online in Australia, typically within 24 hours of being handed down by the judge.
+In Australia, judgments are available online to the public, typically within 24 hours of being handed down by the judge.

 1.11 Are courts obliged to follow precedents from previous similar cases as a matter of binding or persuasive authority?
 Are decisions of any other jurisdictions of persuasive authority?